DISCLAIMER: any affiliate links or gifted items are clearly marked, please see my policy page for more information.

 So it turns out that I’m the sort of person who is more concerned with what music they’re going to play at their wedding than what they’re going to wear.
 Yeah… I know.
 One of the first things I did after we booked our date was set up a wedding day playlist on Spotify which, over time, me and my fiancé are going to be filling with music we love.

-Traditionally there are three moments for which we need to spend some extra time on our song of choice: the procession (walking down the aisle) song, the ‘exit’ song and then the first dance.
+Traditionally there are three moments we should spend some extra time on our song of choice: the procession (walking down the aisle) song, the ‘exit’ song, and then the first dance.
 So, as I’ve been spending a lot of time on the subject myself, I’ve put together a playlist of some great alternative ideas for walking down the aisle songs that you might not have seen crop up anywhere else.

 Googling ‘alternative wedding songs’ does turn up hundreds of articles all claiming to house the definitive list of alternative wedding songs.
 Every writer has different taste in music and yet there is still a lot of overlap.
 The songs I’ve included on mine are all songs I love but I’ve seen ‘I Will Follow You Into the Dark’ by Death Cab For Cutie on quite a few other lists too.
 I guess none of us are quite as original as we thought ¯\_(ツ)_/¯